Shabirmean/logstash-input-file-extended/README.md

 - The purpose of the plugin was to do some sort of **authentication** from an end-point before reading a specific input-file.
   - The default **file-plugin** does not do any validation on the file placed into a given file path
   - This extension to the plugin can be used to validate if the newly arrived file is a valid one before processing it
+  - The plugin takes in an authentication endpoint with arguments to be passed _(e.g: hash of the file)_ which will be used for the validation